SpiritIT/timezonecomplete/README.md

 // "2014-05-02T08:05:00.000 Europe/Amsterdam"
 var occurrence2 = period.findNext(occurrence);

+// findPrev also assumes that the given time is on a boundary var occurrence1 = period.findPrev(occurrence);

 // isBoundary checks whether the given DateTime is on a period boundary period.isBoundary(occurrence); // true